Thibka/multiloader/README.md

 };
 ```

-Then pass it as a parameter when initializing the MultiLoader.
+Then use the Files object as a parameter when initializing the MultiLoader.

 ```javascript
 MultiLoader.load({